The-Microservice-Dungeon/docs/docs/robot/robot.md

     ]
     }

-In addition there will be an event in the channel **neighbours**, wich tells you all the neighboring planets for the new robot, to wich you could move the new bought robot.
+In addition there will be an event in the channel **neighbours**, which tells you all the neighbouring planets for the new robot, to which you could move the new bought robot.

 >**Event Payload**